adamburgess/australian-constitution/referendums/1899/00-constitution/constitution.md

 State or other part of the Commonwealth, aboriginal natives shall not be counted.

-Chapter VIII.---Alteration of the Constitution.
+Chapter VIII.—Alteration of the Constitution.

 128\.
 Mode of altering the Constitution.

-This Constitution shall not be altered except in the following manner:---
+This Constitution shall not be altered except in the following manner:—

 The proposed law for the alteration thereof must be passed by an absolute majority of each House of the Parliament, and not less than two